Last Updated on June 27, 2022 by Laura Turner

 The end of cycle interview

-What does it mean to have an end of cycle interview?
-At some institutions, nothing, as they hold slots to accomodate end-of-cycle interviewees.
+What does it mean to have an end-of-cycle interview?
+At some institutions, nothing, as they hold slots to accommodate end-of-cycle interviewees.
 However, at schools that offer rolling admissions, the later your interview, the fewer the number of available slots.